petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing.md

   * How it is secured
   * Who has control over it

-In these cases then it might be that PaaS - Liferay Experience Cloud Self-Managed could be an option, or if Liferay’s Cloud in general is not an option then DXP Self-Hosted is available.
+In these cases then it might be that Liferay PaaS could be an option, or if Liferay’s Cloud in general is not an option then Liferay Self-Hosted is available.

 And remember, the [Sales Decision Flow](https://learn.liferay.com/documents/d/guest/new-customer-new-project-sales-decision-flow) can also be used to help with this step.

 ![The Liferay New Customer and New Project Sales Decision Flow provides guidance on which deployment model is most appropriate for a new opportunity.](./liferay-pricing/images/02.png)

-Next: review each of the pricing models, starting with [Liferay Experience Cloud SaaS](./liferay-pricing/liferay-pricing-saas.md).
+Next: review each of the pricing models, starting with [Liferay SaaS](./liferay-pricing/liferay-pricing-saas.md).

 ::::{grid} 2
 :gutter: 3 3 3 3